wandersick/englishize-cmd/#Readme.txt

      [ Donation ]

-     If Englishize Cmd or my other utilities help you, consider buying me a cup of coffee at https://tinyurl.com/buy-coffee which would be appreciated :)
+     If Englishize Cmd helps you, consider buying me a coffee at https://tech.wandersick.com/p/donate.html which would be appreciated :)